AustinCodingAcademy/Exams/PHPIntro/01-Midterm/Midterm-Part1.md

 ### Problem

-How can you find the last element of an array?
+a) How do you access the element of an array named $nums located at index $n?

 Answer:

-So for example, given an array `$hobbies`, write code that gets the last element of it.
+b) How do you access the last element of a (non-empty) array named $nums?

 Answer: